estuary/flow/site/docs/reference/Connectors/materialization-connectors/MySQL/mysql.md

   2. Per the [steps in the Amazon documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html#Overview.RDSSecurityGroups.Create), create a new inbound rule and a new outbound rule that allow all traffic from the IP addresses ``.

-- **Connect directly with Google Cloud SQL**: [Enable public IP on your database](https://cloud.google.com/sql/docs/mysql/configure-ip#add) and add `34.121.207.128, 35.226.75.135, 34.68.62.148` as authorized IP addresses.
+- **Connect directly with Google Cloud SQL**: [Enable public IP on your database](https://cloud.google.com/sql/docs/mysql/configure-ip#add) and add [Estuary Flow IP addresses](/reference/allow-ip-addresses) as authorized IP addresses.
 See the instructions below to use SSH Tunneling instead of enabling public access.

 - **Connect with SSH tunneling**